zoesimmons/hs-coding-club-css-philly-springside-chestn-f924/README.md

 Now that we're familiar with what CSS is, the role that it plays in a website, and how to link it to our HTML, let's learn how to write our own CSS.

 Again, we need our own HTML file.
-You can find a basic HTML file, `index.html` located in a directory caleld `your-css`.
-In terminal, you'll want to cd into `your-css`.
+You can find a basic HTML file, `index.html` located in a directory called `your-css`.
+In terminal, you'll want to move into the `your_css` directory by entering in terminal `cd your_css`. `cd` is a command that stands for change directory.
+This moves our location from one directory to another.

 #### Linking CSS
 The first think we need to do is link our CSS file to our HTML file.
 Copy and paste the `link` tag below inside your `head` tag in `index.html`